Error bounds, or lack thereof

 I suspect that in some cases error bounds could be calculated, but are not reported simply because it is not the norm.
 I am open to alternate opinions though.

 Bootstrapping is a method of deriving an accuracy or distributional measures based on an approximate representative sample.
 It is a resampling technique where repetitive resamples with replacement are taken from the available data and used in calculating the desired metric.
 One can look to the seminal paper by Efron (1973) or many other publications describing basic bootstrapping and its variations.
-Bootstrapping is very compute intensive, requiring many iterations of the calculations on a potentially large portion of the data.
+Bootstrapping is very compute-intensive, requiring many iterations of the calculations on a potentially large portion of the data.

-For our purposes then, it is a method of calculating a metric and error bounds on a distribution of which we only have sample.
+For our purposes then, it is a method of calculating a metric and error bounds on a distribution of which we only have a sample.

 Error bounds with Little-Bag-Of-Bootstraps